-The other day I was talking with my mom and her friend about a paper shredder and my mom’s friend said, “Thieves don’t need my papers, they can get my information anyway!”
-She said she has been the victim of identity theft three times.
+The other day my mom’s friend surprised me by sharing that she has been the victim of identity theft three times!
 I hear about identity theft on the news all the time but that really brought it home for me.
-Identity theft refers to all types of crime where a person wrongfully obtains and uses another person’s personal data in some way that involves fraud usually for monetary gain.
-As we are all using credit cards, account numbers and devices these days, identity theft is becoming more common, in fact, there is a new victim of identity theft every 2 seconds, and it affects every age group.
+Identity theft refers to all types of crime where a person wrongfully obtains and uses another person’s personal data in some way that involves fraud, usually for monetary gain.
+As we are all using credit cards, account numbers and devices these days, identity theft is becoming more common.
+In fact, there is a new victim of identity theft every 2 seconds, and it affects every age group.
 That is huge!
 Here are 10 identity theft protection tips to help keep your personal information safe.
 This post is brought to you by IdentityForce, the Industry’s #1 Rated Identity Theft Protection.

 10 Best Identity Theft Protection Tips

 There are several kinds of identity theft to be aware of.
 Just knowing about them can help you be aware that such information is important to keep private.
 Types of identity theft can include IRS tax fraud, medical identity theft, credit card fraud, and child identity theft.
 Yes, that means that even information like your medical insurance account numbers or your child’s social security numbers may be at risk.
 And the tricky part is that fraud can get perpetrated and go unnoticed for long periods of time, sometimes years before people notice.
 Use these identity theft protection tips to help keep your personal data private.

 This one is the most well known of identity theft protection tips and it is very important.
 Don’t carry your social security card on your person.
 This is in order to minimize the chance of losing it or allowing the wrong person to sneak a peek.
 Don’t give your SSN to anyone unless necessary.
 Store your social security card and other private information in a safe place.